boxboat/github-cloud-native-workshop/lab-codespaces.md

 git push origin dev
 ```

-Now our Action will deploy our image to an Azure Container App instance.
+Now our Action will deploy our image to an Azure Container Apps.
 Follow along and then:

 ```shell
 az login